arco-design/arco-design/site/docs/material/init.template.en-US.md

 Currently, Arco provides the following templates:

-- @arco-design/arco-template-react-component —— used to create a single material;
+- Component - used to create component materials;
-- @arco-design/arco-template-react-block —— used to create material blocks;
+- Block - used to create block materials;
-- @arco-design/arco-template-react-library —— used to create a business component library project similar to `@arco-design/web-react` **(recommended)**;
+- Page - used to create page materials;
-- @arco-design/arco-template-react-monorepo —— used to create a Monorepo project based on Lerna management **(recommended)**;
+- Component library - used to create a business component library project with a structure similar to [Arco Component Library](https://github.com/arco-design/arco-design) **(recommended)**;
-- @arco-design/arco-template-arco-design-pro-used to create ArcoPro projects.
+- Monorepo - used to create Lerna-managed Monorepo projects **(recommended)**;

-To use the above template, you only need to select the corresponding warehouse category in arco init.
+To use the above template, just select the corresponding category during `arco init`.

 ### Technology Stack